BitGnat/dmt-bitcoin/README.md

 View the live ordinal on [Ordinals Explorer](https://ordinals.com/inscription/1561a28f052b0c854d38560f92b98e1d78bfa91bf6bb553b7e8ba1a42dd9e0cfi0)

-> This repository contains the original **dmt-bitcoin ordinal**, permanently inscribed on the Bitcoin blockchain.
+> This repository contains a link to the original **dmt-bitcoin ordinal**, permanently inscribed on the Bitcoin blockchain.
 It serves as the **canonical on-chain software and generative template** for the entire collection of **dmt-bitcoins** (e.g., dmt-bitcoin-1, dmt-bitcoin-2, etc.).

 > The contents of this repository and the on-chain ordinal are intended **only for personal use** and **non-commercial display of the original tokens**.
 Derivative collections or recreations based on the source code or generative structure are **strictly prohibited**.